Short, new proofs of Dowker duality: Introduction

 The paper is organized as follows.
 Section~\ref{sec:preliminaries} contains preliminaries.
 Section~\ref{sec:short_new_proofs} presents three short new proofs of Dowker duality and introduces the relational complexes.
-In Section~\ref{section:SpectralSequences}, we establish the long exact sequence among the relational complexes.
-In Section~\ref{sec:categorical}, we establish analogous results for profunctors.
+In Section~\ref{section:SpectralSequences}, we establish the double mapping cylinder and the long exact sequence among the relational complexes.